U.S. Marine Corps. Via Zimmerman (1949)

 the Orokaiva tribe of the Buna area were very hostile to Europeans and

-initially sided with the Japanese.
-(This later changed due to Japanese
+initially sided with the Japanese, providing them with laborers and scouts.
+This later changed due to Japanese

 Polynesia.
 The Japanese